jasontthai/jasontthai.github.io/about.md

 ---
+title: About
 layout: page
-title: About
 ---

 For up to date profile, check out my [LinkedIn](https://www.linkedin.com/in/jasontthai)

 I am currently a software engineer at [Amazon](https://www.amazon.com) where I am working on advertising experimentation platforms.
+However this blog, its content, and opinions are of my own.

 Some of my previous companies include: